-10.2 | Enzymes

-- Explain how enzymes function as molecular catalysts. - Discuss enzyme regulation by various factors.
+10.2 Enzymes Learning Objectives By the end of this section, you will be able to: • Explain how enzymes function as molecular catalysts. • Discuss enzyme regulation by various factors.

 A substance that speeds up a chemical reaction without being changed by that reaction is a catalyst.
 Proteins that catalyze biochemical reactions are called enzymes.
 An example of an enzyme is salivary amylase, which hydrolyzes its substrate amylose, a component of starch.